Prerequisites for admission

 - Hobby activities do not count

 - SUGS, UM undergraduates and domestic Bachelor of Science in Engineering students with exceptionally strong Auto related undergraduate records are encouraged to apply; these candidates will be considered for admission with a waived work requirement.

 - A one-page statement of purpose, personal statement, two letters of recommendation, one-page resume, and official undergraduate and graduate (if applicable) transcripts are required.

-- The GRE is required when applying to the Doctor of Engineering (D.Eng) program and all Master of Engineering (M.Eng) programs, excluding Sequential Undergraduate/Graduate Study (SUGS) applicants.
+- The GRE is encouraged but not required.
 Information about the GRE including test dates and locations can be found at http://www.ets.org Please contact ETS to have an official score report sent to the University of Michigan (institution code 1839).
 GRE scores must be five years old or less as of the application deadline to be used for consideration.